iamsachmoodley/alx-low_level_programming/0x0A-argc_argv/README.md

 Task 2 Write a program that prints all arguments it receives.
 Task 3 Write a program that multiplies two numbers.
 Task 4 Write a program that adds positive numbers.
+Task 5 Write a program that prints the minimum number of coins to make change for an amount of money.